 The first year of the program focuses on clinical training.
 Fellows will complete the remaining six months of clinical effort over the second and third years.
 Your clinical experience will also be guided by the University of Michigan Graduate Medical Education (GME) program, which oversees all house officers at the University of Michigan.

-During the clinical portion of training, fellows divide their time between the University Hospital, the University of Michigan Comprehensive Cancer Center (UMCCC), and the Veterans Affairs Ann Arbor Healthcare System (VAAAHS).
+During the clinical portion of training, fellows divide their time between University Hospital, the Michigan Medicine Rogel Cancer Center, and the Veterans Affairs Ann Arbor Healthcare System (VAAAHS).
 The combined institutions have more than 1,200 beds.
 The UMCCC sees more than 55,000 clinical visits each year.

 Fellows will work on both inpatient and outpatient services, providing care and consultative services in hematology and medical oncology to a varied population of patients.

 During the clinical time, fellows will also choose and participate in a series of 6-month continuity clinics under the supervision of a faculty member.